Loading

 Normals

 Now I have a geometrically simple model, but there is another step that can be done to make it look even better.
 Model geometry such as this has something called normals, which are essentially vectors that are related to various datapoints in the mesh.
-What this means is that a surface on the mesh can have some data referring to where its facing, and with that, can change whether a surface or edge looks sharp or smooth without any extra geometry being needed.
+What this means is that a surface on the mesh can have some data referring to where it is facing, and with that, can change whether a surface or edge looks sharp or smooth without any extra geometry being needed.

 This mainly just required me to go through and mark every edge that needs to be 'sharp' and then use an automatic tool to do all the rest.
 The final result is a much smoother looking model without losing sharp details.